enkidevs/curriculum/SQL/DDL/indicies/when-to-add-indexes.md

 - try to select columns with very little data in clustered indices, large columns like `text` cause performance issues
 - the more duplicates we have in a column, the lower the performance of the index
 - If we use more columns in a single index, the order is important because the table will be primarily sorted by the first index, and secondarily sorted by the second index, and so on

-Now, talking about queries' performance on indexed table:
-- try to compute as many rows as possible in a single query, rather writing multiple queries
-- create non-clustered Indices on col columns like `text` cause performance issues
-- the more duplicates we have in a column, the lower the umns used frequently in `JOIN` queries
-- indexing columns is important when working with exact-match queries
+- indexing columns is most important when working with exact-match queries

 ---
 ## Practice